Doing Too Much To Keep Kids Happy

 book titled I Just Want My Kids to Be Happy!
 Why You Shouldn't Say It, Why You Shouldn't Think It, What You Should Embrace Instead

-.
-They analyze some of the negative effects of putting our kids' happiness first and present healthier alternatives.
+They analyze some of the negative effects of putting our kids' happiness first.
+They also present healthier alternatives.

 - Good mental and physical health

 - A sense of spirituality

 Which of these key ingredients do you think your children could benefit from further developing?
 Pick one to initially focus on.
 Work together with your child to find ways of positively expanding this area.

 How does this effect your child’s sense of well-being?
 A sense of well-being encompasses much more than feeling happy.
 Ultimately building these skills will help your children live fulfilled lives.